-A Doctor She Can Trust: One Patient’s Liposuction Story
+A Patient’s Liposuction Story

 Recently, one of our patients made the decision to have the liposuction procedure here at our office.
 She has chronicled her journey, and we had the pleasure of sitting down with her and learning more about why she made the decision, what reservations she may have had, and what life is like 3 weeks post-op.

-Why did you want to seek out Liposuction?
+Q: Why did you want liposuction?

 “I should preface my entire story by saying that I’m not overweight, I’ve never been overweight, but I have always had fat in very unwelcome places.
 A common misconception is that liposuction is for weight loss—it isn’t!
 It’s more for when you’re at your ideal weight, but you need to sculpt out the shape you want to be.